viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 ### Get the `ResourceName`

 When you use the [arm API](../../../components/arm/#api), you call methods on your arm component itself.
-To use the [Motion Service API](../../../services/motion/#api) on an arm, you need to pass an argument of type `ResourceName` to the Motion Service method.
+To use the [Motion Service API](../../../services/motion/#api) with an arm, you need to pass an argument of type `ResourceName` to the Motion Service method.

 Add the following to the section of your code where you access the arm: